Majorkubasu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display all the lines in the file that do not contain the pattern bin
+display al thelines in a file starting with a letter